 The early Book of Mormon productions paved way to the Animated New Testament, Animated Old Testament and Hero Classics productions by NEST Family Entertainment, where the oversight of an inter-denominational Advisory Board helped to steer these later series to be useful to families of many faiths.
 The accurate storytelling, beautiful music, amazing voice talent, and classic animation style has made these 69 movies timeless and enduring.
 When obstacles to the expensive and ambitious undertaking blocked the way, literally through hard work and faith, and support of many customers, miracles happened.

 The goal has never been to replace the scriptures.
 Our mission is to help children and families to love the stories found therein.
 We hope that every viewer will find their understanding of the story increased, and be filled with love for the scriptures and the great men and women whose stories are told.
-We want these DVDs to lead people back into the scriptures, to experience them in ways they never did before.
+We want these movies to lead people back into the scriptures, to experience them in ways they never did before.

 Living Scriptures is a small, privately owned Utah corporation situated at the base of the lovely Wasatch front of the Rocky Mountains, across from Ogden’s Weber State University.